circonus/docs/content/irondb/integrations/graphite.md

 directory must be made available to all IRONdb nodes.
-Depending on operator preference, this may involve copying the directory structure and its files to each IRONdb node, or making a shared mountpoint available over a networked filesystem such as NFS, and mounting it on each IRONdb node.
+Depending on operator preference, this may involve copying the directory structure and its files to each IRONdb node, or making a shared mountpoint available over a networked filesystem such as NFS, and mounting it at the same location on each IRONdb node.

 Multiple collections of Whisper data are also supported, such as from disparate Graphite installations.
 Each collection can be exposed to IRONdb individually,